 - Responsible for aiding in the body’s fat metabolism process.
 It also helps the body produce energy and grow.

 - Necessary to maintain optimum heart health.
 This particular micronutrient is responsible for helping the heart keep a stable rhythm.
 At the same time, magnesium is used by the body to aid the conversion of glucose into energy.

-- Plays a vital role in helping the body regulate the quantity of electrolytes and water found in your cells.
+- Plays a vital role in helping the body regulate the number of electrolytes and water found in your cells.
 Chloride also helps to ensure proper cellular pH is maintained.